jayliew/cidr-scan/README.md

 * 2nd argument is optional, but will default to: `"21-23 80"`
 * 2nd argument **MUST** be wrapped in quotes if it has a space it in

-_Perfection is the enemy of progress._

-Version 0 was hastily put together in under an hour before PT.

 Please send me any feedback, updates, bugfixes.